LoopKit/loopdocs/docs/browser/edit-browser.md

 Now you need to download that file (Save Page As, if using chrome).

 Once the file is downloaded to a sensible name, make a copy (or rename it) to indicate that you have edited the file to make it a Workspace level patch.
 An example is shown below.

+* Top file shows the original download
+* Lower file shows the renamed and edited version:
-You add the name of the submodule in 4 places so the patch is applied correctly when you build.
+    * Add the name of the module to the "a" and "b" directory paths so the patch is applied to the correct folder (from LoopWorkspace)
+    * In this example `OmniBLE/` was added in 4 places as highlighted by red rectangles

 ![download and then edit patch for Workspace](img/prepare-workspace-patch.svg){width="750"}
 {align="center"}